rojan-tiwari/Java-Basics/Theory/theory.md

                  #Threads
                  Threads are the lightweight processes available.A multithreaded program contains two or more part that can run concurrently.Each part of such programs are called threads. for ex- While playing PUBG .one player is firing,another player is driving, another is throwing a granade.so these are all threads working concurrently which is also called multithreading.

+                 #Stream Api
+                 from java 8 , Stream are basically used to fetch data from collections.
+Can only be used once.Stream has different functions filter(Predicate),map(Function),reduce etc.It can be used for sorting i.e sort();

+                 #Var
+                 After java 10, Var is introduced which can only be used in local varaibles.
+Var needs to be initialized. class student{

+                  var int age =10;        //wont work here because it  is instance varaible

+                 psvm{

+                       int a=6;
+                       var b= 5;         //by default it knows that it is integer type.

+                 }

+                 }